mariamkhmahran/bird-classifier-ui/Readme.md

 3. Navigate to the repository directory.
 4. Make sure that MySQL is running on the localhost.
 5. From the root folder, run the following command: `mysql -u <username> -p < ./db/init.sql` to initialize the database.
-6. Go to `./client` subfolder, open app.py and update the MySQL config object with relevant configuration to your local MySQL. (the config object is defined right after import statements).
+6. Go to `./client` subfolder, open app.py and update the MySQL config object with the relevant configuration to your local MySQL. (the config object is defined right after import statements).
 7. From the root directory, build the Docker image: `docker build -t bird-classification-app .`
 8. Start the application using Docker Compose: `docker-compose up`
 9. Access the web application in your browser at `http://localhost:8080`